zircleUI/docs/docs/examples/github-trending-plus.md

 </iframe>

 ::: tip
-This example is currently being developed.
+This is an experimental example and is currently being developed.
 Visit [the source repo](https://github.com/zircleUI/github-trending-plus)
 :::